dvpramodkumar/MovieBuff/README.md

-# MovieBuff
+## MovieBuff

+### Authors: Divya Rajendran & Pramod Duvvuri

 This is a chatbot built using Microsoft Bot Framework.
 This chatbot provides movie suggestions from the Top 250 movies on IMDb.

-## Authors: Divya Rajendran & Pramod Duvvuri